billylo1/set-simulator-location/README.md

 # Trip Simulator

-This is a simple GUI to simulate a trip on the running iOS Simulator.
-To use it, just specify the starting and ending location, the tool will generate a route for you and send location updates to the running iOS simuulator every 0.5 seconds.
-It is similar to the native iOS simulator's location simulation feature (except that you can generate your own route; but it does not simulate speed or direction)
+This is a simple trip simulation tool for on the iOS Simulator that comes with Xcode.
+To use it, just specify the starting and ending location, the tool will generate a route for you and send location updates every 0.5 seconds.
+It is similar to the standard iOS simulator's location simulation feature (except that you can now use your own route, as opposed to the Freeway Drive simulation.)
+Note that it sends location updates only (no speed, altitude or direction information)

 ## Usage